xzrkali/Pico-BadUSB/README.md

 ### Support the Author
 <img src="https://raw.githubusercontent.com/xzrkali/Pico-BadUSB/main/%E5%BE%AE%E4%BF%A1%E6%94%AF%E4%BB%98.png" width="200" alt="WeChat Donation QR Code" />
-*(If the image does not load, please check that the file exists in the repository.)*

 ### Hardware Wiring
 | Component      | Pico Pin           |